martyr00/rust-counter-near/README.md

 This contract implements simple counter backed by storage on blockchain.
 Contract in `contract/src/lib.rs` provides methods to increment / decrement counter and get it's current value or reset.

 Plus and minus buttons increase and decrease value correspondingly.
-When button L is toggled, counter will add or minus 10 a time.
+When button L is toggled, a little light turns on, just for fun.
 RS button is for reset.
 LE and RE buttons to let the robot wink at you.

 ## To Run
 Open in the Gitpod link above or clone the repository.